FAQs

 • Pass Background Check

-• Complete an interview with Program Director
+• Complete an interview with Program Coordinator

 What is a cotillion and do all debutantes get to participate?